Lago di Piediluco

-Lago di Piediluco is a lake that straddles the border between the Province of Terni, Umbria, Italy and the Province of Rieti, Lazio.
-At an elevation of 375 m, its surface area is 1.58 km2.
-The lake is formed by the inflow of water from three sources: the Rio Fuscello, the Velino river and the Nera river.
-The flow from the Rio Fuscello is naturally occurring, while the flows from the Nera and Velino rivers are each influenced in some part due to man-made means.
-A partial diversion of the Nera in the Nera river valley (Valnerina) conducts the flow via a lengthy aqueduct and canal system built in the 1920s during the fascist regime of Benito Mussolini, entering the lake at the north-western end of the village of Piediluco, near the entrance to the town from the "Via Ternana" SS79 motorway.
-A canal approximately 400 m long was built, also in the 1920s, to divert the Velino river from its existing natural course into the lake.
-The purpose of this work was to improve hydroelectric power production.
+Lago di Piediluco (English: Lake Piediluco) is a freshwater lake that straddles the border between the regions of Umbria and Lazio in Italy.
+At an elevation of about 370 m, its surface area varies but is between 1.58 km2 and 1.67 km2 with a perimeter of about 15 km; it has a typical depth of about 10 m and max depth of nearly 20 m.
+The lake receives an inflow of water from three sources: the Rio Fuscello, the Velino river, and the Nera river via the Medio-Nera channel; The flow from the Rio Fuscello is naturally occurring, while the flows from the Nera and Velino rivers are influenced by a series of gates.
+A partial diversion of the Nera via an aqueduct and canal built in 1932 helps promote the circulation of water throughout the lake, making the Nera the lake's main tributary.
+A canal approximately 400 m long was built in the 1920s to divert the Velino river from its existing natural course into the lake, with a mobile dam controlling whether the river inflows or outflows.
+The purpose of this work was to improve hydroelectric power production for the Galleto hydroelectric power station.

+History

-At one time the lake was part of a much larger lake, known from Roman times as "Lacus Velinus" or Lake Velino.
+The lake used to be part of a much larger lake, known during Roman times as Lacus Velinus.
 Lake Piediluco was formed as a result of cuts downstream from the lake that drained the waters of Lake Velino into the lower Nera River, which also created the Cascata delle Marmore waterfall.

+Sports

 Lake Piediluco is the site of the Italian National Rowing Center, which hosts many training and competition events at the national, European, and international levels.
-The lake is ideal for the sport due to its shape, central geographical location, and the relatively calm winds.
+The lake is ideal for the sport due to its relatively calm winds and water.